embEDUx/documentation/usage/misc/README.md

 instead.**

 ## Add new platform
+To add a new platform following steps are required.
+We will also give examples and add the mandatory files to the repository.

 1. Clone the *misc* repository with the URL that was provided by your system administrator.